boundary/boundary-meter_cookbook/README.md

-### The bprobe Cookbook
+### The boundary-meter Cookbook

 This cookbook is used to install and configure (via the Boundary API) the Boundary meter.
-To get things running, set your Boundary account's org id and API key in the attributes/default.rb and add bprobe::default to your host's run_list.
+To get things running, set your Boundary account's org id and API key in the attributes/default.rb and add boundary-meter::default to your host's run_list.

 #### Dependencies